 Pattern Brutalist

 If you would like to learn more about the roots of the neubrutalist trend, check out this illustrated magazine inspired by brutalist architecture.
-Russian designer Sergey Lisovskiy created the illustrations of four Brutalist buildings from Russia, Germany, and Serbia, using animated GIFs, old photographs, and amazing graphic art.
+Designer Sergey Lisovskiy created the illustrations of four Brutalist buildings from Russia, Germany, and Serbia, using animated GIFs, old photographs, and amazing graphic art.

 Allcaps